How to Find Leading Stocks

 Finding leading stocks should be a routine that every active trader and investor makes time for.

-I carve out one day a week, generally Saturday or Sunday, to run through my process for finding market leaders and prepare myself for the trading week ahead.
+I carve out one day a week, generally Saturday or Sunday, to run through my process for finding market leaders and prepare a list of stocks for the trading week ahead.
 If you want to subscribe to the leading stocks that we curate and trade weekly, check out The Trade Risk’s leadership list here.

 I hope this post has been informative for you.
 If you have any questions or feedback, feel free to leave a comment below or contact me directly.

 Thank you for reading, and good luck trading.